ppitlehra/MonacoMarkets_pvt/docs/IMPLEMENTATION_STRATEGIES.md

 ### Current Status
 - **SEI CLOB**: Some error messages are generic and don't provide enough context.
 Limited input validation and failure recovery mechanisms.
-- **Phoenix**: Uses the type system to prevent many errors at compile time, with clear error messages and better failure recovery mechanisms.
+- **Competitor DEX A**: Uses the type system to prevent many errors at compile time, with clear error messages and better failure recovery mechanisms.
-- **DeepBook**: More detailed error messages and handling, with thorough input validation at multiple levels.
+- **Competitor DEX B**: More detailed error messages and handling, with thorough input validation at multiple levels.

 ### Implementation Strategy
 1. **Implement Detailed Error Messages**: